ORuessel/terraform-aws-consul/modules/run-consul/README.md

 * `key-file-path` (optional): Path to the certificate key used to verify incoming connections.
 Must be specified with `enable-rpc-encryption`, `ca-file-path` and `cert-file-path`.
 * `skip-consul-config` (optional): If this flag is set, don't generate a Consul configuration file.
 This is useful if you have a custom configuration file and don't want to use any of of the default settings from `run-consul`.
+* `retry-join` (optional): A comma-separated list of Consul server addresses (IP or DNS) for Multi-Region Direct Join.
+When set, overrides AWS provider discovery for LAN joins.
+This enables creating a global Consul cluster across multiple regions.

 Options for Consul Autopilot: